ADR 0007: Separate Services Layer (Pure Logic) from Application Layer (Environment Integration)¶

 Move to Infrastructure Layer¶

-Create infrastructure/environment.py
+Create infrastructure/environment.py and infrastructure/files.py for expanders.

 - Pros: